-Michigan already ranks third in the U.S. in terms of cider production, with 9.3 percent of the nation’s cider makers.
+Hard cider isn't a just a fad.
+In fact, all across the country cidermaking is booming and Michigan ranks third in the U.S. in terms of cider production, with 9.3 percent of the nation’s cider makers.

 Unlike the familiar sweet cider sold in plastic jugs each fall at farm markets and fruit stands, hard cider is a clear, fresh-flavored slightly carbonated beverage that’s usually served in bottles or fresh from the tap.
 Like wine, it can be sweet or dry, and its alcohol content can be anywhere from 3 percent to 7 percent or more, and it’s increasingly popular with consumers who are looking for a fresh-tasting alternative to beer or wine.

-Yet another cider operation is waiting in the wings, with plans to open later this summer.
-It’s Suttons Bay Cider, on Hilltop Road (between Traverse City and Suttons Bay).
-Owners Mark and Madelynn Korzon will be using apples from their own orchard -- and even some wild apples -- in their ciders.
+And, for yet another cider option head north on M-22 to Suttons Bay Ciders off Hilltop Road (between Traverse City and Suttons Bay).
+Owners Mark and Madelynn Korzon use apples from their own orchard -- and even some wild apples -- in their ciders.
 The tasting room has a wide deck with sweeping views of West Bay and Power Island.